ton-org/sandbox/README.md

 Special thanks to [@dungeon-master-666](https://github.com/dungeon-master-666) for their C++ code of the emulator.

+Special thanks to [@TrueCarry](https://github.com/truecarry) for their help with performance and other suggestions.

 ## License

 This package is released under the [MIT License](LICENSE).